 3. Article processing charge

 There is no submission fee or page charge.
 Article processing charge can be applied for accepted articles, according to the number of tables or figures (approximately $20~$50).
 A minimum of 50 offprints will be provided upon request (after payment).
 Reprints are available at any time after publication; however, reprints ordered after publication may be subject to increases in price.
-A page charge will be requested to the corresponding author and color photographs require an additional fee.

 4. Confirmation of acceptance